Skip to main content

 Step 7 - Image 2

-Use the flat end of a spudger to lift up the metal locking tab over the display connector.
+Use the flat end of your Framework Screwdriver to lift up the metal locking tab over the eDP cable connector.

 Step 8 - Image 1